Feral Druid Patch 9.1 Changes Analysis

 Base Spec Changes for Patch 9.1

-Currently no major changes have been introduced for Feral Druids in the base kit.
+No changes have been introduced for Feral Druids in the base kit.

 Talent Changes for Patch 9.1